 * Rate based on fewer than 10 observations.

-† Interpret data with caution.
-In these states, 30% or more of the information for placement status was imputed.
+Interpret data with caution.
+In these states, 30% or more of the information for offense was imputed.
 Visit the EZACJRP methods

 section for more information about imputation.

-This information is based on the state where the offense was committed.
+The information in this table is based on the state where the offense was committed.
 However, the state of offense is not always reported.
-Youth for whom state of offense was unknown are included in U.S. totals (1,593 in 2015).
+Youth for whom state of offense was unknown are included in U.S. totals (1,895 in 2019).
 These instances are not evenly distributed across states.
 As such, users should exercise caution when examining state-level trends or comparing states.
 Visit the EZACJRP methods

 section for more information.

-The residential placement rate is the number of juvenile offenders in residential placement per 100,000 juveniles age 10 through the upper age of original juvenile court jurisdiction in each state.
+The residential placement rate is the number of youth in residential placement per 100,000 youth age 10 through the upper age of original juvenile court jurisdiction in each state.

-To preserve the privacy of the juvenile residents, state cell counts have been rounded to the nearest multiple of three.
-Detail may not add to total because of rounding.
-Rates and percentages presented are also based on rounded totals.
+To protect the confidentiality of the youth in residential placement rates presented from CJRP are based on rounded counts.
 More information on this rounding rule is available on the EZACJRP